Authentication & authorization

 Authorization

-fulfillmenttools have a simple roles and permissions system that cannot be edited currently.
+fulfillmenttools has a simple, preconfigured roles and permissions system.
 Depending on the role, the corresponding user has access to data (or not) for which he has the necessary authorization.
 The prerequisite is, of course, a valid authentication.
+Furthermore, it is possible to create custom roles, see User Management for details.

-There is a fixed set of roles a user can take within the platform:
+There is a fixed set of preconfigured roles a user can take within the platform:

 Role